 Rich Janzen, Research Director

 PhD Community Psychology, Wilfrid Laurier University email@example.com, Tel: (519) 741-1318 ext 233

 Rich Janzen has worked at CCBR since 1996, becoming Research Director in 2004.
 Rich sees research as a tool for social innovation and change - to find new ways of bringing people who are on the edge of society to live within community as full and equal members.
-Rich has an academic background in community psychology and religious studies, and has taught community-based research at Wilfrid Laurier University and University of Waterloo.
+Rich has an academic background in community psychology and religious studies.
+He is an adjunct assistant professor at Renison University College at the University of Waterloo.

 Research and Action Interests

-Rich has been involved in 90-plus participatory action research projects, many focused on issues of cultural diversity or mental health.
-This breadth of work has included multi-partner research initiatives, community mobilization, systems change evaluation, and needs assessment with direct policy impact.
-He is author of 30 academic articles, over 100 technical research reports, and presenter at over 130 conferences, workshops and community events.
+Rich has been involved in 100-plus community based research projects, many focused on issues of cultural diversity, mental health, or church and society.
+This breadth of work has included multi-partner research initiatives, community mobilization, program/systems change evaluation, and needs assessment with direct policy impact.
+He is author of 30 academic articles, over 120 technical research reports, and presenter at over 130 conferences, workshops and community events.
 Rich is an affiliated member of the Joint Centre of Excellence for Research on Immigration and Settlement (CERIS).

 Team Leader: Mobilizing Waterloo Region around immigrant employment.

 Janzen, R., Chapman, M., & Watson, J. (2012).
 Integrating immigrants into the life of Canadian urban Christian congregations: Findings from a national survey.
 Review of Religious Research.
 53(4),441-470.